The University of Brighton, UK is pleased to announce the recruitment of 15 Marie Sklodowska-Curie (MSCA) PhD positions (Early Stage Researchers).

 For more details go to the Application Information page here

-Please note this is a general call for the whole ITN INNOVATEDIGNITY.
+Please be aware that there is a second call for research fellows who would like to join the project in Denmark, Norway and Sweden.
 More specific requirements for individual selection criteria and information on financial support and remuneration will be available at the shortlisted stage.